Accurately labeled data is essential to successful machine learning, and computer vision is no exception.

 Use Roboflow to convert them to whatever format you need.

 LabelImg is a free, open source tool for graphically labeling images.
 It’s written in Python and uses QT for its graphical interface.
-It’s an easy, free way to label a few hundred images to try out your next project.
+It’s an easy, free way to label a few hundred images to try out your next object detection project.

 LabelImg does require a little bit of technical awareness (like using the command line) to get going.